North America Vacations

 Arrival & Departure

-Please plan on arriving at least one day prior to your trip departure.
-Day one of your itinerary starts at 8:15 or 8:30 am, depending on your hotel.
+Please plan on arriving to Bozeman, Montana at least one day prior to your trip departure.
+Day one of your itinerary starts in Bozeman at 8:15 am with pick-up at your pre-trip hotel.
 Your trip ends with a drop-off at either the Bozeman airport (12:00 pm) or your Bozeman hotel (12:30 pm).
-Please make flights for 1:30 PM or later.
+Please make flights for 2:00 PM or later.

 Included in Trip Price